 Details of the investment strategy are summarised in the Managing Director's Statement on page 1.
-At the year end, we had cash of £111,937 (2021: £524,643).
-The pre-tax loss was £1,064,259 (2021: pre-tax profit of £841,890).
+At the year end, the Company had cash of £150,426 (2023: £174,052).
+The pre-tax loss was £422,980 (2023: pre-tax loss of £285,740).

 Despite the uncertain economic environment the Company has a sufficiently liquid portfolio of investee companies that can be sold for cash, and we look forward to being able to take opportunistic investments in small to medium sized undervalued companies as they arise.
-The Company was not impacted by the Covid-19 pandemic as most of its underlying investments have not been, or only minimally been, impacted.